johnholt/XplorePDF/README.md

 shown.

 ## Current functionality
+The user selects a file or files from the standard file selection sheet.
+This can be done one or more times.
+The user may clear the list of files.

 The user may manually select from the PDF and copy text to the clipboard.

 The user then manually pastes the information into the appropriate extraction target.

+The user may manually select the text, and then drag the text to the appropriate target.
+A preview is shown during drag.

 ## Future functionality
-The user will be able to manually select the text, and then drag the text to the appropriate target.

 The user will be able to manually select the text, and then use a button to assign the selection to the appropriate target.